-Finding the right Blu-Ray player can be an exhausting task because there are so many options out there.
-If you don’t know exactly what you want it’s easy to get confused.
-To make the search easier for you, we rounded up five of the best Blu-Ray/DVD players that will fit just about any budget.
-The collection of devices listed below range in price from under $100 to just shy of $1,000, and they’re made by brands that you’re already familiar with including Sony, LG, and Panasonic.
+Finding the right Blu-ray player can feel like an exhausting task, mostly because there are so many options out there.
+And it’s easy to get confused when you don’t know exactly what it is that you want.
+To make the search a little easier for you, we rounded up a handful of the best Blu-ray/DVD players for just about any budget.
+The collection of devices listed below range in price from under $100 to just over $1,000, and they’re made by brands that you’re already familiar with, including Sony, LG, and Panasonic.

-Moving up a few price points, the Panasonic DMP-UB900 will cost you just under $1000, but it’s an awesome Ultra HD Blu-Ray player.
-For those of you who haven’t been to the movies in a while, this Blu-Ray player will help you reproduce cinematic-level picture from the comforts of home.
-It raises the bar in video and audio Blu-Ray capabilities to give you an exceptional 4K experience.
+Moving up a few price points, the Panasonic DMP-UB900 will cost you over $1000, but it’s an awesome Ultra HD Blu-ray player.
+For those of you who haven’t been to the movies in a while, this Blu-ray player will help you reproduce cinematic-level picture from the comforts of home.
+It raises the bar in video and audio Blu-ray capabilities to give you an exceptional 4K experience.